Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

  broken for "normal" people, but still be useful for me.

 ## Buying 8 Wii Us...
-A few ago I finally found a really interesting listing on ebay.
+A few days ago I finally found a really interesting listing on ebay.
 A total of 8 "broken" Wii U consoles (no cables, no gamepad, but all are the 32GB version) for 119€.
 Normally you spent easily 50€ for a (working) replacement console in a reasonable condition.
  The listing even had some information about the condition of the consoles: (freely translated)